JoramMillenaar/obsidian-related-notes/README.md

 ### TODO
 Here are the current development goals for the plugin:
-- Move database directory to the plugin
-- Add IPC protocol support to the relate-text
+- Pass title to the embedder (maybe even make it weighty)
-- Replace the local API with an ephemeral CLI that doesn't require manual closure.
 - Ensure the `onload` method is non-blocking by deferring data fetching to the `onLayoutReady` callback.
-  - Prevent unnecessary re-indexing on every load.
-  - Fix the huge race condition in the initial indexing (wait for the server have started)
+  - Fix the race condition in the initial indexing (wait for the server have started)
 - Add option to show notes to a similarity threshold, rather than a set amount of notes.
 - Support reflecting file actions (create, update, delete) in the index.
-- Display plugin loading progress updates in the status bar.
 - Investigate using `this.app.metadataCache.getFileCache(file)` for file parsing instead of regex on raw content.
 - Find a more suitable template for extending the custom view.
 - Clean up dependencies:
-  - Remove or resolve any security issues.
   - Minimize dependencies and eventually eliminate those containing any code relating to external APIs to ensure a complete local design.
 - Consider renaming the plugin to something like **Deeplink**, **Meaning Map**, **SmartLink**, or **Relate Notes**.
 - Improve logging and remove the many console.log statements